 ABOUT MR. ROSENQUIST

-Mr. Rosenquist received his license to practice law, and started working for the Maricopa County Attorneys Office, where he prosecuted all types of felony cases.
+Mr. Rosenquist received his license to practice law, and started working as a prosecutor for the Maricopa County Attorneys Office.

-Mr. Rosenquist eventually left the Commission and joined the Maricopa County Public Defenders Office, which at that time was considered the best criminal defense firm in the State, even though it was a government agency.
-He eventually became a senior trial attorney, where he handled the most serious and diffecult cases.
+Mr. Rosenquist eventually left the Commission and joined the Maricopa County Public Defenders Office, which at that time was considered the best criminal defense firm in the State.
+He eventually became a senior trial attorney, where he handled the most serious and difficult cases.
 At one time Mr. Rosenquist succeeded in getting eight straight 'not guilty' jury verdicts.

 Mr. Rosenquist left the Public Defender’s Office after eight years, and started his own criminal defense firm.
 His firm has been established for over thirty years.
-During this time he has defended every type of criminal case, from death penalty to complex white collar crimes; and has represented defendant's charged with serious crimes, in six other States: California, Colorado, New Mexico, Texas, Florida, and Missouri.
+During this time he has defended every type of criminal case, from death penalty to complex white collar crimes, and has represented defendant's charged with serious crimes in Arizona and seven other States: California, Colorado, New Mexico, Texas, Florida, Missouri, and Nebraska.